 A Dura-seal care kit is also included as pictured below:

-Before we apply Paint Sealant we correct your paint with our Paint Correction process - we don't want to apply Paint Sealant to scratched, roughed-up paint.
-Click here to find out more about Paint Correction.
+Before we apply two coats of Paint Protection to a used vehicle we generally have to correct your paint with our Paint Correction process.
+Paint Correction gets your paint in the best possible condition - we don't want to apply Ceramic Paint Protection to scratched, roughed-up paint.

-After your paint has been corrected we wipedown the your paint with Isopropyl Alcohol to remove any residual polishes or waxes that could reduce the adhesion of the Paint Sealant.
-Paint Sealant is only as good as the preparation of the surface that we are applying it to.
-Wolf's Chemicals Hardbody is a Nano Paint Sealant, meaning that the particles that are applied to your paint are very small.
+After your paint has been corrected we wipedown the your paint with Isopropyl Alcohol to remove any residual polishes or waxes that could reduce the adhesion of the Ceramic Paint Protection.
+Paint Protection is only as good as the preparation of the surface that we are applying it to.
+The Paint Protection we use works at the nano-level, meaning that the particles that are applied to your paint are very small.
 These are suspended in a solvent, which once wiped on panel by panel will evaporate off, leaving the protective nano-particles to in-fill the surface of your paint.

-After Paint Sealant has been applied the paint exhibits hydrophobic (water repelling) behaviour.
+After Ceramic Paint Protection has been applied the paint exhibits hydrophobic (water repelling) behaviour.
 Because the surface is hydrophobic the water does not want to adhere to the surface, so what it does is adhere to itself resulting in the droplet raising off the surface and a lower percentage of the droplet makes contact with the surface.
 Beacause less of it is making contact with the surface, it has less adhesion - therefore if it was sprayed with water what should happen is that the water will want to disperse from the surface.
 Add some gravity (most vehicle panels aren't flat) and you'll get the result of water "removing itself" from the paintwork.
-Even better than that, if there is some loose material on the surface it should help carry that away too.
-See the below video for an example of how water responds to a vehicle that we've applied Wolf's Chemicals Hardbody to.
+Even better than that, if there is loose material or grime on the surface it should help carry that away too.